We sort your Self Assessment for you. £169, all in.

 • “Self-employed” and “sole trader” mean the same thing

-• If you own a limited company and you’re doing business through it, you’re not technically self-employed.
+• If you own a limited company and you’re doing business through it, you’re not technically (UK) self-employed.
 You’re both a company director and an employee of your own company

 • You can be both employed and self-employed